5 Quick & Easy Healthy Dinners Starring Chicken Thighs

 Chicken breasts get all the love, but we think chicken thighs are even better.
 They’re less expensive than breasts, they cook faster, they’re more flavorful, and less likely to dry out.
 (That’s because they’re higher in fat, which isn’t a bad thing — remember, fat is good for you.)
 Plus, if you make chicken as often as we do, you’re probably ready for something different.

-Whether you go for boneless and skinless or leave the skin and bones on, buy organic if possible, or look for a label indicating the chickens were raised without antibiotics.
+Whether you go for boneless, skinless, or leave them just as nature intended, it’s a good idea to buy organic if possible, or look for a label indicating the chickens were raised without antibiotics.

 This one-pan meal couldn’t be easier: Toss the chicken in a curry spice mix and sear, then transfer to the oven.
 When it’s done, while the chicken rests, use the same skillet to cook up flavorful onions and greens.
 It’s done in 25 minutes.